dpanuska/Halloween/README.md

 ## Supported Tasks
 - TAKE_PICTURE - Takes a picture from current (front) camera
-- SAVE_PICTURE - Saves a picture - must be linked to a suspended task that returns a Bitmap (TAK_PICTURE)
+- SAVE_PICTURE - Saves a picture - must be linked to a suspended task that returns a Bitmap (TAKE_PICTURE)
 - DELAY - Delays execution of next task in a list - automatic suspension
 - SPEECH_TEXT - Says something using text to speech
 - SPEECH_LOCALE - Set Locale for speech